 - In a large bowl, add the almond flour, baking soda, salt, cinnamon and lemon zest and stir to combine.

-- Make a well in the center of the flour mixture and add the eggs, honey and lemon juice.
+- Make a well in the center of the flour mixture and add the eggs, honey, sugar and lemon juice.
 Stir the dough with a sturdy spoon until well combined.
 Fold in blueberries.

 - Turn dough out onto a lightly floured sheet of wax paper.
 Form it into a round disk about 8 – 9 inches in diameter.